The whole reason you’re writing sales copy in the first place is to get the sale. Am I right, or am I right?

 So now that you know the anatomy of a great offer, take a look at the offers you’ve got out there.
 Do they cut the mustard?
 Are there 3 parts?
 Do those parts work in concert to compel your target audience to buy?

-If you’re not seeing the conversion you want, considering tweaking one of the three parts listed here.
+If you’re not seeing the conversion you want, consider tweaking one of the three parts listed here.
 Sometimes, the smallest changes to your offer (like a shorter deadline or a more believable reason why) will do wonders for increasing response.

 Post your offer below and let's workshop it to make it all it can be! 🙂